nizhu/ruby-intro-site/source/_posts/2013-08-04-ruby-on-rails.markdown

 end
 {% endcodeblock %}

 The first line in the block points the root path, ```/``` to the proposals function in the twitter controller.
-The second and third points ```/proposals`` and ```/ausvotes``` paths to their respective functions in the same controller.
+The second and third points ```/proposals``` and ```/ausvotes``` paths to their respective functions in the same controller.

 ## Justin Bieber Proposals page

-If you're familiar with JSP or PHP, this is very much the same - HTML mixed in with some code.
+If you're familiar with JSP, this is very much the same - HTML mixed in with some code.
 Here, we're making a simple table but we're creating a row for each tweet.

 {% codeblock lang:html app/views/twitter/proposals.html.erb %}
 <h1>Last 200 Justin Bieber Proposals</h1>